percona/k8spxc-docs/docs/update.md

         $ kubectl run version-service --image=perconalab/version-service --env="SERVE_HTTP=true" --port 11000 --expose
         ```

     !!! note

-            Version Service is never checked if automatic updates are disabled.
+        Version Service is never checked if automatic updates are disabled in
-            If automatic updates are enabled, but Version Service URL can not be
+        the `upgradeOptions.apply` option.
+If automatic updates are enabled, but
+        the Version Service URL can not be reached, no updgrades will be
-            reached, upgrades will not occur.
+        performed.

-3. Use the `schedule` option to specify the update checks time in CRON format.
+4. Use the `schedule` option to specify the update check time in CRON format.

     The following example sets the midnight update checks with the official
     Percona’s Version Service: